whesse/dartlang.org/src/site/articles/dart-unit-tests/index.markdown

 However you can interlace them differently; each test() will use the most recently set values.

-Whenever a new group is startet, these functions are reset.
+Whenever a new group is started, these functions are reset.
 This applies for nested groups too.
 Nested groups do not inherit these functions or augment them; they get their own.
 This is the most flexible approach as chaining can always be done explicitly.

 ## Running a limited set of tests